 GROUNDWATER SEPARATION STUDY

-Pursuant to Governor Charlie Baker’s executive order #562, Massachusetts Department of Environmental Protection (DEP) convened a stakeholder group to review public comments made regarding changes to Title 5 of the State Environmental Code.
+Pursuant to Governor Charlie Baker’s executive order #562, Massachusetts Department of Environmental Protection (DEP) convened a stakeholder group to review public comments made regarding changes to Title 5 of the State Environmental Code and its impacts on groundwater.
 One of the comments recommended that DEP consider reduction of groundwater separation (separation between the bottom of a leach field and groundwater) in certain situations

 As part of that effort, DEP teamed up with MASSTC to conduct a study to assess pathogen removal in soil absorption systems (leach fields).